Cooking chicken can be tricky, and there are a bunch of ways to do it wrong.

 Method 3: Thawing in Cold Water

-Sometimes referred to as a “cold water bath,” this cold water method is fast and great at preserving the quality of the meat.
+Sometimes referred to as a “cold, warm or hot water, bath,” this cold water method is fast and great at preserving the quality of the meat.

-This method for thawing chicken wings can take around 30-40 minutes per 2 pounds of chicken to thaw safely.
+This method for thawing chicken wings can take around 30-40 minutes per 2 pounds of chicken to cook wings thaw safely.

 Here’s how you do that:

-Since you’re only thawing chicken wings and not the whole chicken, it’ll take less time.
+Since you’re only using cool water for thawing chicken wings and not the whole chicken, it’ll take less time.
 Make sure the water is cold as the chicken is thawing.

 This cold temperature will ensure the meat doesn’t fall into the danger zone of 40°F to 140°F, where bacteria develops.